note

 Indian Toothcup

-The Rotala Indica is a slow-growing water plant with high maintenance demands.
+The Rotala indica is a slow growing water plant with high maintenance demands.
 While it’s a great plant for a large terrarium/paladurium, and looks exceptional when grown emersed, it can be hard to care for especially for beginners.

 American Waterweed

-The American Waterweed is a great aquatic plant for your terrarium/paludarium because it’s a very adaptable, easy-to-grow plant that can bring a very dark green, thick, and dense look to the pond in your terrarium.
+The American Waterweed is a great aquatic plant for your terrarium/paludarium because it’s a very adaptable, easy to grow plant that can bring a very dark green, thick, and dense look to the pond in your terrarium.

 Creeping Staurogyne

-The Creeping Staurogyno is a light green compact and hardy water plant that is often used in aquariums, but can also be grown out of water making it an excellent plant for paludariums and terrariums.
+The Creeping Staurogyno is a light green compact and hardy water plant that is often used in aquariums, but can also be grown in out of the water making it an excellent plant for paludariums and terrariums.

-It has a bushy composition and will grow horizontally under strong light making a vibrant color on the floor of your terrarium pond/land.
+It has a bushy composition, and will grow horizontally under strong light making a vibrant color on the floor of your terrarium pond/land.

 Blue Water Hyssop